Read about how we process personal data and find out about your rights.

 - email firstname.lastname@example.org if you are a former student.

 We collect personal data via the employment application and recruitment process, and when you enter into a contract as an employee of the University.
-This data is used by the University for:
+The way this data is used is outlined below:

 - management of absence records